Mini-Grants for Neurodiversity-Affirming Mental Health Support

 As we are a small organisation ourselves without a great deal of funding, we likely will be limited in how many mini-grants we can give out once our applications open.
 We are hoping to prioritise organisations/clinicians in the Triangle area (North Carolina).

-We welcome any feedback about the program overall— if you have any questions, comments, or feedback or if you would like to join the discussion/reflection group; please don’t hesitate to contact us at hello@allneurotypes.com!
+We welcome any feedback about the program overall— if you have any questions, comments, or feedback; please don’t hesitate to contact us at hello@allneurotypes.com!

 Acknowledgements

-Sam Brandsen would like to acknowledge AKALAKA (Home - AKALAKA) as a partial sponsor/supporter of this program.
-We are deeply appreciative of AKALAKA’s generosity and their own excellent work related to supporting the neurodivergent and care partner community.
+We would like to acknowledge AKALAKA as a partial sponsor/supporter of this program.
+Much of this program is made possible through Sam Brandsen’s work with AKALAKA, and he is deeply appreciative of AKALAKA’s generosity and compensation; as well as their own excellent work related to supporting the disability and care partner community.
+Below we include additional information about AKALAKA:

 Learn more about Kind Theory here